Blog | Protenus

 As major investments in compliance-related tasks continue straining resources, health systems must trade their reactive, report-based compliance programs for solutions powered by analytics and artificial intelligence.

-“The speed, accuracy and volume of data that can be reviewed by AI, combined with the knowledge and insight of compliance officers, cannot be overstated,” says Teresa Burns, director of privacy operations and privacy officer at Protenus.
+“The speed, accuracy and volume of data that can be reviewed by AI, combined with the knowledge and insight of compliance officers, cannot be overstated,” says Teresa Burns, Director of Privacy Operations and Chief Privacy Officer at Protenus.
 “This technology is advancing healthcare compliance.”

 To mitigate risk across the organization, a compliance analytics program should integrate data from disparate EHRs and audit 100 percent of events that occur within those EHRs and their ancillary systems.

-Brimming with insights on building a compliance analytics program, Protenus’ newest whitepaper is available for download.
+Brimming with insights on building a compliance analytics program, Protenus’ How to Build a Healthcare Compliance Analytics Program is available for download.

 Below is a step-by-step guide to adopting a case-based compliance analytics system that will free up precious clinical and financial resources: